 and declare BEFORE the match starts as to which they want to compete in.
 "Doubling up" is not

-allowed, or else everyone would do it and Steel Challenges would be weighted heavier than other
+allowed, or else everyone would do it and Steel Challenges would be weighted heavier than other disciplines.

 Moving into the Precision Pistol discipline, we conduct the CMP Pistol match, which is

-with non-adjustable iron sights.
+Ties are broken by x-count.
 Refer to the CMP rulebook for further details.

-the other is typically a Rimfire Sporter Rifle match with a slightly different course of fire.
-Besides NRL22, the latter is
+while the other is typically a Rimfire Sporter Rifle match with a slightly different course of fire.

-the one specific match where only rimfire rifles may be used.
-Refer to the CMP rulebook for
+Besides NRL22, the latter is the one specific match throughout the season where only rimfire rifles may be used.

 Staying with rimfire, the final discipline is NRL22, which matches are conducted nearly every